Frequently Asked Questions

 Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away, and both stop charging after 6pm.
-There is also parking on The Underfleet next to Seaton Jurassic a little further away.
+There is also parking on The Underfleet.
 Disabled parking is available in many places, and you can drop off at the north gate on Beer Road.
 Please note this should be kept clear for emergency vehicles so do not leave your car unattended.

 Is there public transport? for your specific journey, check out Travelinesw

-Seaton: Marine Place and Sea Front Gardens are where most buses terminate, and there’s a bus stop right in front of us.
+Seaton: Marine Place are where most buses terminate, and there’s a bus stop right in front of us.